Trends FAQ with Marian Salzman

-What did you predict last year, and how did those fare?
+What did you predict for 2011, and how did those fare?

 I find it helpful to look at my past predictions, especially in terms of what I was saying five, 10 and 15 years ago.
 The trends I’ve spotted in the past guide my sense of what’s now that’s pointing to what’s next.
 Reviewing last year’s “Trends for 2011” report, I’m struck by all I saw coming, if I do say so myself.
 Here are a handful of my on-the-mark trends from 2011:

 Mad as Hell—and Only Getting Madder.
 There are always many reasons for anger, but 2010 upped the ante.
 Today’s 24/7 news and blogosphere amplifies the hottest people and topics, adding fuel to the ire.

 Gender Bender.
 Masters of all they survey no more, men will have to adjust to the treatment women have long endured: being shown as sex objects or unselfish homemakers.

 Talk to the Hands.
 As the world reboots, people are reassessing the worth of themselves and their things.
 Feeling a loss of control and a desire for the simple life, they are yearning to be practical do-it-yourselfers.

 Net Gain.
 Americans, losing trust in institutions, are gaining faith in technology and are looking more to digital and social media networks to meet their needs.